TJAdryan/gpu_rapids_demo/README.md

 ## Project Overview

 This project benchmarks pandas vs cuDF performance on a large payment dataset (15+ million rows).
 The results revealed that for simple operations like filtering and basic aggregation, file I/O dominates processing time, making GPU acceleration benefits less apparent than expected.
+Taking full advantage of the hardware requires altering the code to take full advantage of the GPU

 ## Key Findings

-**Updated Benchmark Results (gpu_benchmark2.py):**
+**Updated Benchmark Results (gpu_benchmark.py):**

 **CPU Processing (Pure Computation):**
 - Dataset: 15.3 million rows (pre-loaded in memory)